 -Stop by any time for a 'treat' visit.
 We love to see our patients and lots of treats to share.

 -Pick up a comfort kit prior to visit.

 -Wait outside or in the car while you wait to be seen by the doctor.

-Comfort Kits include Composure Chews and Adaptil for your dog or Composure Chews and a Feliway wipe for your cat.
+Comfort Kits include Composure Chews for your dog or Composure Chews and a Feliway wipe for your cat.
 These pheromones are designed to mimic the smells associated with home and the safety your home provides.
 They help your pet feel like they are in a familiar place because the smell of the pheromone mimics the “safe” smell of your pet’s natural environment.
 The effect is amazing!

 Once you arrive at the clinic we have options for where you and your pet wait.
 You can wait in our grassy area or in the car and our technician will come get you when it is time to see the doctor.
 We also provide bandanas for dogs and towels to cover the cat carriers which have pheromones sprayed on them when you arrive.
 For our feline friends, we ask that when you arrive you allow us to put you and your cat directly into an exam room to wait.
 This separates your calm cat from the potentially noisy dogs in the lobby, further decreasing their stress response.

 When you first enter the exam room, you will notice soft, classical music playing.
 This album is called “Through a Dog’s/Cat's Ear.” and has been clinically proven to decrease stress in dogs and cats.
 There is also a pheremone difusser plugged in, non-slip mats on the table, and lots of treats to come your pets way.
 PLEASE ALERT US OF ANY ALLEGIES IN THE HOME!!